-This lecture, recorded during the 2021 APEA Live Review Course & Clinical Update, educates NPs about some of the most common mood disorders that present in primary care settings.
+This lecture, recorded during the 2022 APEA Review Course & Clinical Update, educates NPs about some of the most common mood disorders that present in primary care settings.
 The content reflects evidence-based guidelines and focuses on the most important steps in patient diagnosis and management.

 Choose video or audio delivery.